nicholasammann/eryst-rpg-website/AlternateRuleset/Character Creation/Traits.md

 ---

 All character modifications are traits that represent
-  - Natural affinity
+  - Natural affinity, physical/mental pre-disposition, or physical/mental feature.
   - Investment of time
     - Personal experience
     - Learning
   - Impactful event

 Traits are therefore categorized as:
-  - Affinity Traits
+  - Natural Traits
   - Experience Traits
   - Event Traits